-Since 1990 when the ADA was enacted, Oakland County Parks and Recreation has been a leader in the recreation industry, and a resource for other agencies wishing to make their facilities and services more accessible.
+Since 1990 when the ADA was enacted, Oakland County Parks has been a leader in the recreation industry and a resource for other agencies looking to make their facilities and services more accessible.

-Understanding that recreational opportunities are important not only for individuals with cognitive and physical impairments but also individuals who experience joint replacements, strokes and heart problems, Oakland County Parks and Recreation has:
+Understanding that recreational opportunities are important not only for individuals with cognitive and physical impairments but also individuals who experience joint replacements, strokes and heart problems, Oakland County Parks has:

-- Considered ADA compliance in all park improvements, including trails, infrastructure and buildings.
+- Considered ADA compliant in all park improvements, including trails, infrastructure and buildings

-- Inspected and are in the process of making all playgrounds accessible to wheelchairs and walkers.
-Paradise Peninsula Playscape at Waterford Oaks County Park is completely barrier-free.
+- Inspected and in the process of making all playgrounds accessible to wheelchairs and walkers; Paradise Peninsula Playscape at Waterford Oaks County Park is completely barrier-free

-- Plans and facilitates programs (link to Adaptive Rec page) designed for individuals with physical and mental impairments.
+- Programs designed for individuals with physical and mental impairments

-- Created an Other Power Driven Mobility Devices (OPDMD) policy (link to policy) regarding visitors with a mobility disability using an OPDMD on park trails and pathways.
+- Created an Other Power Driven Mobility Devices (OPDMD) policy regarding visitors with a mobility disability using an OPDMD on park trails and pathways

 Grievance Procedure under the Americans with Disabilities Act